 I’ve noticed that Im Shi Wan enjoys taking these roles where he is sort of an awkward outcast, but I didn’t expect it to get as dark as quickly as it did.

-The series kept switching back between main characters Yoon Jong Woo’s incident in the military, his drug-induced hallucinations and a constant stream of nightmares.
+The series kept switching back between the main character Yoon Jong Woo’s incident in the military, his drug-induced hallucinations, and a constant stream of nightmares.

 After a certain point, you begin to realize that something is not right with him.
 For starters, his initial tour of Eden Residence would have sent those in a better…state of mind, let’s say – packing.